jessepollocklives/jessepollocklives.github.io/README.md

 Please visit the url to view my resume and work examples

-Thank you and have a great day!
+Thanks have a great day